 Despite the reports from HMRC, it’s not just employers that are concerned about the legislation.
 According to research by Qdos Contractor, more than 60% of contractors surveyed fear that the changes introduced by IR35 would be unmanageable, driving concerns of a talent shortage in the U.K. as more contractors seek employment in other locations.

-IWhen IR35 goes into effect, the impact on your company’s contingent workforce strategy can be significant.
-Many contractors may raise their rates to compensate for the greater tax burden, leave to find new opportunities or dispute any judgments about their work status.
+When IR35 comes into effect, the impact on your company’s contingent workforce strategy can be significant.
+Many contractors may wish to increase their rates to compensate for the greater tax burden, leave to find new opportunities or dispute any judgments about their work status.
 Acknowledging these risks and developing a workforce planning strategy to compensate for sudden talent scarcity or greater costs can help minimise disruption.

 To ensure the appropriate determinations are made, talk with each contractor to better understand their unique work arrangements.
 As many public sector organisations have learned, it can be a mistake to make assumptions and apply a blanket strategy for multiple workers, even if two contractors do very similar work.
 This can reassure your company and your contractors that you’re investing in due diligence to make the right decisions.

 The regulations of IR35 are complex and can pose challenges for anyone tasked with interpreting them to determine whether contractors may be in violation.
-Collaborating with an experienced third party that understands how IR35 has impacted the public sector can help you assess your risk, guide you through the changes and help ensure you maintain a compliant approach.
+Collaborating with a trusted partner who has experience of carefully navigating the public sector through the IR35 changes in 2017 and preparing private sector clients for initial proposed changes pre-April 2020 can help you assess your risk, guide you through the changes and help ensure you maintain a compliant approach.

-As IR35 will be mandated for private businesses in April, 2020, it is well worth it to begin preparing now.
+Time is of the essence.
+It is crucial to begin preparing now.
 This will not only help you streamline processing to ensure compliance, but it can also help you build trust and maintain relationships with the contingent talent that is critical to your business.

 *The content included here is for educational purposes only and is not intended to serve as legal or tax advice.